 Our puppies receive a variety of stimulation, socialization, and care beginning at birth.
 All of our puppies are born indoors, in our home.
 Our females have stable temperaments and allow us to handle and check on their puppies.
-Beginning the day after birth, we use early neurological stimulation aka, Bio Sensor Program which involves handling neo-natal puppies in a variety of positions in order to help stimulate and develop their neurological systems, increase stress tolerance, stronger heart beats, immune system, and adrenal glands.
-As of January, 2014, we have expanded our Neonatal Stimulation Program to include Early Scent Introduction (ESI).
+Beginning the day after birth, we use early neurological stimulation aka, Bio Sensor Program which involves handling neo-natal puppies in a variety of positions in order to help stimulate and develop their neurological systems, increase stress tolerance, stronger heartbeats, immune system, and adrenal glands.
+As of January 2014, we have expanded our Neonatal Stimulation Program to include Early Scent Introduction (ESI).
 It is quite fun and very interesting to watch the neonates use their olfactory perception to explore the world from their whelping box.
 We closely monitor the puppies’ ability to feed and keep track of their weights.
 Puppies are marked with colored ribbons or collars so that we can monitor their individual progress.
 When the puppies are old enough, we allow a variety of visitors to play with them, handle them, and feed them.
-We introduce crates, solid foods, outdoor play time, and walking on various surfaces such as elevated planks and inflated discs.
+We introduce crates, solid foods, outdoor playtime, and walking on various surfaces such as elevated planks and inflated discs.
 The latter helps the puppy learn body awareness and balance, as well as boost their confidence while interacting with a variety of textures and surfaces.
-We play various types of music and expose them to a plethora of recorded sounds, such as, lightening, gun shots, motor noises, waves, party sounds, elevator, laughing, kids playing, and as simple as it seems, the pups are also exposed to quiet.
-We vaccinate puppies between 7-8 weeks (unless requested not to) with Nobivac modified live Distemper and Parvovirus (per recommendation of Dr. Jean Dodds).
-Puppies are examined by a veterinarian (other than Dr. Mostosky) at 7-8 weeks.
+We play various types of music and expose them to a plethora of recorded sounds, such as, lightening, gunshots, motor noises, waves, party sounds, elevator, laughing, kids playing, and as simple as it seems, the pups are also exposed to quiet.
+We vaccinate puppies between 7-8 weeks (unless requested not to) with Nobivac modified live Distemper and Parvovirus (per the recommendation of Dr. Jean Dodds).
+Puppies are examined by a veterinarian at 7-8 weeks.
 Puppies are de-wormed regularly.
-Puppies are tattooed before leaving Alta-Tollhaus.
+Puppies are microchipped before leaving Alta-Tollhaus.

 The obvious difference is anatomy and size.
-Males take longer to mature to than the females.
+Males take longer to mature to then the females.
 There is a lot of anecdotal evidence floating around as to which gender is smarter, more protective, more affectionate…but the most important thing is that you are matched with the puppy that best fits your lifestyle, male or female.

 We do not require neutering of your male dog.
 But if you choose to alter your dog it should only be done after the growth plates have closed >17 months.
 This also applies to females, however, for health reasons your female dog should be spayed at the appropriate age 13 – 18 months.